badembg/badema-dumpstersearch/README.md

 # Dunpster Search Script
-Dumpster Search script for FiveM qb-core
+This is a simple and optimized qb-dumpster script for QBCore.
+Allows players to search dumpsters and receive random loot.

 Preview: Soon